-Recently, we've received users' reports on Windows 10 startup issues.
+Recently, we've received a lot of user reports on Windows 10 startup issues.
 And one of the "Windows 10 not booting" problems was caused by driver failure.
 It was described as below:

 "Here's one for you: Dell Optiplex 760, which comes with "SoundMAX Integrated Digital High Definition Audio," AKA, Analog Devices ADI 198x Integrated HD Audio Driver.
 Windows 10 installs its generic driver, which doesn't work correctly, especially with external speakers.
 The fix, for early versions of Win 10 is the Soundmax R228257 driver.exe available on the Dell driver site.
 But when I tried to install it after upgrading to the "Fall Creator's Update," Version 1709, Windows would not boot up.
 Microsoft simply says that the driver is "not compatible," and Dell says that this audio is "not supported" under Windows 10.
 While not the latest and greatest PC, it is a 3 GHz Core 2 Duo (E8400) based machine, not exactly junk status yet.
 Do you have a driver solution for this?"